vesperix/libvxsdr/docs/source/building.rst

 -------------

 The library currently supports Linux hosts only; macOS and Windows support is still under development.
-The "experimental" sections below for macOS and Windows document our development build settings, but they are **not yet supported, and neither macOS nor Windows hosts are currently usable**.
 When the library builds correctly and passes testing with VXSDR devices on a new host OS, we will update the build settings below and remove the "experimental" notation.